 Must-visit Royal attractions

-Explore London's Royal Parks
+Explore London's Royal parks

-6. Capture the picture-perfect view from the Blue Bridge - Step into your own fairytale and snap a photo on the Blue Bridge across St James’s Park lake.
+10. Capture the picture-perfect view from the Blue Bridge – Step into your own fairytale and snap a photo on the Blue Bridge across St James’s Park lake.
 See Buckingham Palace to the west and Big Ben and the London Eye to the east.

-7. Visit Hyde Park's scent-sational Rose Garden - Nearby Hyde Park is full of things to do, but we love the serene Rose Garden, filled with bountiful blooms and herbaceous plants.
+11. Visit Hyde Park's scent-sational Rose Garden – Nearby Hyde Park is full of things to do, but we love the serene Rose Garden, filled with bountiful blooms and herbaceous plants.

-Treat your royal family to the perfect day out
+Treat your Royal family to the perfect day out

-8. Picnic in a Royal Park - Make the most of sunny days in the city by visiting British institution Fortnum & Mason and curating the perfect hamper of savouries and sweets.
+12. Picnic in a Royal Park – Make the most of sunny days in the city by visiting British institution Fortnum & Mason and curating the perfect hamper of savouries and sweets.
 Our favourite picnic spot is at the north end of St James’s Park.

-11. Inspire modern masters at the Royal Academy of Art - Founded in 1755, this creative institution continues to be one of the capital's most exciting art galleries, and with children under 16 going free, it’s the perfect opportunity to inspire their creativity.
+15. Inspire modern masters at the Royal Academy of Art – Founded in 1755, this creative institution continues to be one of the capital's most exciting art galleries, and with children under 16 going free, it’s the perfect opportunity to inspire their creativity.

 Sample London’s best afternoon tea